 With the Congress bringing the almighty U.S. government at a stand-still (you know, except for Congress receiving their own paychecks), we decided to craft a list of the top ten songs to accompany this government shutdown.
 The last time the government took this route, there were actually some fitting tracks ruling the airwaves: “Another Night” by Real McCoy, “Run-Around” by Blues Traveler, and “Gangsta’s Paradise” by Coolio are just a couple where the title rings all too true.
-Not to be outdone, 2013 gives us “Blurred Lines”, “We Can’t Stop”, and “Radioactive” to appropriately jam to.
+Not to

+JEFF The Brotherhood Hypnotic Nights After my first listen to JEFF The Brotherhood’s new rocker, Hypnotic Nights, I suddenly had the urge to crack a beer.
+Or six.
 With The Black Keys’ Dan Auerbach in the production seat, brothers Jake and Jamin Orrall roll out their best album to date.
 Hypnotic Nights sees JEFF expanding their signature sound beyond straightforward garage rock and punk.
 Varied instrumentation, polished recording, catchy hooks, and killer energy make the brothers’ seventh album a must listen.

 Screaming Females Ugly From the first snare hit, Ugly explodes and continues to be as loud and in your face as a Jersey woman, minus the spray tan and facelift.
 The New Jersey group masters many diverging genres, yet still finds a way to make it their own brand of loud and ugly punk rock.
 Yes, the album name drop was intentional.

 Well the last lineup of the years major festivals was announced this week, and boy is it a doozy.
 Years ago, Lollapalooza began as a traveling music festival and was a real grunge-fest hosting such headliners as Siouxsie and the Banshees, Nine Inch Nails, Jane’s Addiction (naturally because Perry Ferrell is in fact a founder of the festival) and Smashing Pumpkins.
 Lollapalooza in recent years has become somewhat of a stink-fest, hosting acts such headliners as Lady Gaga, Foo Fighters,